mvdan/git-picked/README.md

 * Author date (in UTC)
 * Commit summary (first line of its message)

-Note that the matching is only done with the tip commit of each branch for simplicity.
-Thus this tool will be wrong if only some of the commits of a branch ahead of HEAD are cherry-picked, but not the tip one.
-This might change in the future.
+Note that the matching is only done with the tip commit of each branch.

+Matching is done against the history of `HEAD`, stopping when either all commits have been found or when the commit dates fall behind the author dates of the commits left to match.
+This will work nicely as long as noone uses a time machine.

-It is a standalone binary and does not depend on the `git` executable.
+This is a standalone binary and does not depend on the `git` executable.